Nature Restoration Fund - Priorities for Action

 - Nature networks should comprise a range of habitats integrated into the urban fabric at a range of scales, including “stepping stone” habitats for pollinators and nature-rich blue green infrastructure.

-Priority Species for Action
+Priority Species and Habitats for Action

 These principles are: